open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 = How far along is this? =

 At this point: you can enter children, display them, get emailed by interested sponsors, and link these sponsors as stripe customers.

+= Are any financial details handled or stored by the plugin? =

+Only details regarding a users address are stored on site.
+Stripe handles the storage of card information, and it is not handled by the plugin.

 == Screenshots ==